-If you are interested in working with horses, there are many different types of jobs, for example working in a riding school, a groom in a show jumping or breeding yard, learning to drive harness horses or you may wish to become more specialist and work with racehorses.
+If you are interested in working with horses, there are many different types of jobs, for example working in a riding school, a groom in a show jumping or breeding yard, learning to drive harness horses, becoming a yard manager or a rider and horse trainer, or you may wish to become more specialist and work with racehorses.
 By taking an apprenticeship in Equine you will be able to work towards one of these jobs.